New Avengers: Volume 4 (2015–2016)

 Volume 4 of New Avengers launched in October 2015 as a part of the All-New, All-Different Marvel relaunch, written by Al Ewing with art by Gerardo Sandoval.
 The comic features a different team from the past three volumes: it focuses on A.I.M.
 (Advanced Idea Mechanics), a former super-villain group which has been rebranded as the Avengers Idea Mechanics, and their field team which has taken the name of the New Avengers.
 Sunspot is the new head of A.I.M., with Songbird as the field leader; other members include Wiccan, Hulkling, Squirrel Girl, Pod, Power Man, White Tiger, and Hawkeye as an open informant for S.H.I.E.L.D.
 Later, there is a schism in the team: Wiccan, Hulkling and Squirrel Girl are expelled from A.I.M. and informed by Sunspot that the three of them are now what remains of the New Avengers; during the same story, Cannonball was revealed to be working for A.I.M. as well.
 Hawkeye, who had been fired from S.H.I.E.L.D., later rejoins the trio of remaining New Avengers to form a lineup jokingly called "Wiccan's Kooky Quartet".
 During "Civil War II", the New Avengers assist A.I.M. on one last mission, which Hawkeye sits out for reasons of plausible deniability.
 After Sunspot's funeral, Advanced Idea Mechanics is declared officially dead so the team breaks up, but later reform as U.S.Avengers.

-Volume 5 (2025–present)
+Volume 5 (2025–2026)

 Following the release of the movie Thunderbolts* (2025), it was announced in May 2025 that the previously solicited New Thunderbolts* ongoing series by writer Sam Humphries and artist Ton Lima would be retitled to New Avengers (vol. 5); (Note: The asterisk refers to the reveal in the film that the Thunderbolts team become the New Avengers.)
 The first issue is scheduled for release in June 2025.
 The team will be led by the Winter Soldier with Wolverine (Laura Kinney), Black Widow, Carnage (Eddie Brock), Hulk, Clea Strange, and Namor on the initial roster.
+The team are assembled to face a new threat in the form of twisted clones of the Illuminati created by the Jackal, revealed to have been set up by a plan created by a secondary personality that the Black Widow had been brainwashed with at some past date.
+Hulk was only a temporary member who advised the team and offered them an "official" title as they completed their mission to hunt the "Killuminati".
+The plan was ultimately revealed to have been intended to clone Baron Zemo back to life after he was killed by Doctor Doom in his role as Emperor of the world, but Black Widow became aware of her secondary persona and was able to sabotage her own efforts.
+With the Killuminati defeated, the team officially disbanded after a meeting with Iron Man and Captain Marvel, Black Widow noting that they all knew they couldn't work together long-term.